Updated: June 28, 2025

 Gaithersburg, MD is located in Montgomery County, Maryland.
 It is approximately 25 miles northwest of Washington, DC.
 It is closer to the city than Germantown, and offers a more established and stable suburban environment.
 The area is particularly popular with families and professionals who care about Montgomery County's schools and infrastructure, but aren't willing to pay Bethesda or Rockville prices.

 Housing in Gaithersburg is more affordable than in many DC suburbs, although slightly more expensive than in Germantown.
-In late 2025:
+In 2026:

 The housing stock includes single-family homes, townhouses and apartment communities.
 It creates a good balance between price, space and long-term stability.